nuxt-community/speedcurve-module/docs/content/en/lux.md

     - Type: `boolean`
     - Default: `true`

 Starts and stops the LUX page load timers.
-If `logFirstHit` is `true`, this is ignored since LUX will take of the first hit metrics.
+If `logFirstHit` is `true`, this is ignored since LUX will take care of the first hit metrics.

 ### `label(name)`
 - `name`